 Patchly - The Pure Patcher Plugin

 Patch JSON assets without rewriting it from the ground up.
-Zero dependancies.
+Zero dependencies.

 Why Patchly Exists